 Phillips told several contradictory stories what he knew about Oswald and when he knew it.

 In his 1977 memoir, Nightwatch, Phillips described Oswald’s visit as a “just another blip on the station’s radar screen.
 It did not seem important when we first noticed it.” (p.
 239)

 In November 1976, he added remarkable details not in the book that suggested Oswald was more than a “blip.”
 He told Ron Kessler of the Washington Post and Daniel Gillmore of the United Press International agency that Oswald had offered his services to the Cubans during his visit to the consulate.

 According to Kessler’s story, Phillips said that Oswald said, “I have information you would be interested in I know you can pay my way.”

 In Gillmore’s article, Phillips was quoted as saying, “I have the recollection hazy after fourteen years that Oswald intimated that he had information that might be useful to the Soviets and Cuba, and that he hoped to be provided with free transportation to Russia via Cuba.”

-The implication was not that Oswald had acted in concert with the Soviets or the Cubans.
+The implication was that Oswald had acted in concert with the Soviets or the Cubans.

-The next day, Phillips was questioned, under oath, by Richard Sprague, the general counsel of the House Select Committee on Assassinations (HSCA).
+The day after he spoke to Kessler, Phillips was questioned, under oath, by Richard Sprague, the general counsel of the House Select Committee on Assassinations (HSCA).
 Sprague asked to confirm the quotes and he backtracked.